Continuous Combinatorics of Abelian Group Actions: Statement of the twelve tiles theorem

-as the disjoint union of the 12 grid graphs defined above, and obtain $\gnpq$ as a quotient graph by identifying vertices in the same positions within similarly labeled blocks.
+as a disjoint union of the 12 grid graphs with blocks, and obtain $\gnpq$ as the quotient graph modulo labeled blocks.

-An alternative construction of $\gnpq$ is as follows.
-From each of $G^i_{n,p,q}$, we obtain a ``tile" graph $T^i_{n,p,q}$ by identifying all the points in the same positions within blocks with the same labels.
-In other words, each $T^i_{n,p,q}$ is a quotient graph of $G^i_{n,p,q}$.
-Then $\gnpq$ can be obtained by taking again the disjoint union of the tiles $T^i_{n,p,q}$, and forming the quotient graph by identifying vertices from different tiles which are in the same positions within similarly labeled blocks.
-The individual tiles $T^i_{n,p,q}$ will be convenient to use in some of the later proofs.
+As outlined before, an alternative construction of $\gnpq$ is as follows.
+From each of $G^i_{n,p,q}$, we obtain a tile graph $T^i_{n,p,q}$ as a quotient graph of $G^i_{n,p,q}$ modulo labeled blocks.
+Then $\gnpq$ can be obtained by taking again the disjoint union of the tiles $T^i_{n,p,q}$ for $1\leq i\leq 12$, and forming the quotient graph of the union again modulo labeled blocks.

-The above is an outline of the construction of $\gnpq$.
-Now we provide the specifics.
-There will be five labels $R_\times, R_a, R_b, R_c, R_d$.
-They are used to label grid graphs of the following sizes: